This tool was created in response to a special request we received. (Open poster-A mother’s role) Print and display where everyone is sure to see it.

 Sunflower pin holder

 Cover a yogurt container with green felt.
 Cut petals out of yellow felt and glue them inside, all around the contour of the container.
 Cover a Styrofoam ball with brown felt and secure it with a rubber band.
 Place the ball inside the container.
 Mothers will no longer lose their sewing pins and needles.
-They will always be on her sunflower!
+They will always be on the sunflower!

 Glue a picture (or drawing) of each child on a square piece of cork using Mod Podge.
 When children are done, apply a coat of varnish.